This Grilled Pineapple with cinnamon sugar is a delicious accompaniment to grilled and roasted meats. Perfect also as a snack or dessert.

 A Brutal Winter

 This winter is the coldest and most brutal I’ve ever experienced since moving here.
-We have also had the most snow.
+There is just so much snow everywhere.
 Here are a few pictures taken at 1:30pm today.
-Our driveway has extended by about 15 feet because of the enormous snow pile in front of the house.
-In the summer, I would not be able to reach that arching tree trunk when I stood under that tree.
+Our driveway was extended by about 15 feet because of the enormous snow pile in front of the house.
+In the summer, I would not be able to reach that arching tree trunk when I stand under that tree.

-The snow piles as seen on the other side of the driveway.
+The snow piles as seen on the other side of the driveway and our mailbox.

 This is one of the pictures in my Service Patio Project album shared on Facebook in June, 2013.

 This is what the patio looks like now.
 Those 4 humps on the right hand side are the tops of the blue flower pots.
-Spring cannot come sooner!
+Spring cannot come soon enough!